TypeStrong/typedoc/internal-docs/custom-themes.md

 # Custom Themes

-TypeDoc 0.22 changes how themes are defined, necessarily breaking compatibility with all Handlebars based themes created for TypeDoc 0.21 and earlier.
-In 0.22, themes are defined by plugins calling the `defineTheme` method on `Application.renderer` when plugins are loaded.
+TypeDoc 0.22 changed how themes are defined, necessarily breaking compatibility with all Handlebars based themes created for TypeDoc 0.21 and earlier.
+In 0.22+, themes are defined by plugins calling the `defineTheme` method on `Application.renderer` when plugins are loaded.
 The most trivial theme, which exactly duplicates the default theme can be created by doing the following: